 Hyperpigmentation is the darkening of specific areas around the body like the armpits, the neck and nape area, the elbows and the knees.
 The darkening is caused by the gathering of excess melanin, the brown skin pigment, around these areas.

 Some mummies have it too obviously while some have it at a minimum.
 It’s still a case-to-case basis, but all expectant mummies go through it nonetheless.
 Most of the time, skincare can’t help.
 This is still something you shouldn’t worry about.

 Hyperpigmentation and discolouration in some areas of the body during pregnancy are normal.
-Because of the hormonal changes, the friction in some areas may darken more than others.
+Because of the hormonal changes, the friction in some areas may darken more than in others.

 Worry not, mummies!
 This is only due to the hormonal changes you go through during pregnancy.
 Your skin in these areas usually return to normal weeks after pregnancy and your hormones return to normal.